This post may contain affiliate links, please see my disclosure policy for details.

 As we know, chickens automatically head to bed when it starts to get dark, so I have every confidence that the chickens would just put themselves to bed as the skies started to darken.

-Ours tend to head into the coop during a rainstorm as well, so I was guessing that the chickens would take care of themselves and hop onto their roosts at the onset of the darkness.
 Of course, it will be so short, that they'll just get settled when it will get light again and they'll re-emerge, likely scratching their heads at how short that night was!

 My theory seems to be sound, at least according to an interesting story I read about Thomas Edison.
 In 1878, the year after he invented the phonograph, Thomas Edison traveled to Wyoming to view the eclipse and had set up his telescope in an empty chicken barn.
-As the story goes, when darkness descended, the entire flock of chickens descended on Mr. Edison as they frantically returned to roost!

 Question: Will the Eclipse Affect Laying?